20+ Ready-to-use classroom activities to celebrate Women’s History Month

 3. Students will click on a date in the Hotspot calendar widget - an interactive Women’s History Month activity will open.

-4. Students complete the Women’s History Month activity.
+4. Students will complete the Women’s History Month activity.
 This can be done in any classroom environment: face-to-face, remote, hybrid, whole group, synchronously or asynchronously.

-5. To return to the Women’s History Month Calendar: Click on the black arrow in the upper left corner of the widget activity.
+5. To return to the Women’s History Month Calendar, click on the black arrow in the upper left corner of the widget activity.

 6. Repeat for the next day.